cancel icon

 Sciatica is pain that travels along the sciatic nerve pathway.
 This nerve is the longest in your body, starting in your lower back and running through your buttocks, then branching down each leg.
 When something presses on or irritates this nerve, it sends pain signals down the affected leg.

 The key thing to understand is that sciatica is a symptom, not a diagnosis.
-It describes what you’re experiencing (nerve pain down the leg), but the underlying cause varies from person to person.
+It describes what you are experiencing (sciatic nerve pain down the leg), but the underlying cause varies from person to person.
 The pain is typically one-sided, affecting only one leg.
 Many people describe it as electrical, burning, shooting, or tingling rather than just a dull ache.

 Herniated disc (most common)

 The most frequent cause of sciatica is a herniated, slipped, or bulging disc in the lower spine.
 The gel inside a spinal disc can leak out and press directly on the nerve root, causing pain and inflammation.
-This accounts for the majority of sciatica cases and often improves on its own.
+This accounts for the majority of sciatica cases and often improves with safe activity and movement.

 Spinal stenosis